Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 You'd expect her to have diesel engines, but no: steam.

-The ferries and ferry building became dinosaurs as soon as this dinosaur opened.
+The ferries and ferry building became dinosaurs as soon as this new-vintage dinosaur opened.
 The view here in an odd one but interesting, because it raises the question about how to anchor cables.

 Here's the answer, sort of.
 A massive pylon.

 One of the boy's favorite haunts was nearby.
 Now it's just a garage, but then it was the printing plant for the San Francisco Examiner.
 There were at least four sub-basements reached by greasy-inky metal stairs and loaded with 1,500-pound spools of newsprint that were manhandled onto small steel dollies that ran on a miniature railroad.
 The presses ran with heavy lead plates shaped in half-cylinders and just the size of a newspaper page.
 The sight of such a press running is familiar from lots of movies, but up close it really was dramatic.
 And there wasn't a lawyer in sight, or an OSHA inspector.
-The assumption was that boys would do crazy things but not dumb ones.
+The assumption was that boys would do stupid things but not dumb ones.

 Erased: the Southern Pacific's nearby station at Third and Townsend.
 Built in 1914, it was demolished in the 1970s.
 Not that San Francisco was ever an important railway center, but two trains--the Daylight and the evening Lark--left here for Los Angeles everyday.
 Both were pulled by steam engines.
 So, for that matter, were the many daily commuter trains that ran to San Jose.